Leica SL vs Sony A9

 Review summary: Leica SL vs Sony A9

 So what conclusions can be drawn?
-Which of the two cameras – the Leica SL or the Sony A9 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Leica SL better than the Sony A9 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica SL (Typ 601):